 Some of the bogus claims for not following gluten free diets include:

-- it makes you deficient in vitamins because wheat a good source of fiber and vitamins
+- it makes you deficient in vitamins because wheat is a good source of fiber and vitamins

 - “studies show gluten-free diets can be deficient in fiber, iron, folate, niacin, thiamine, calcium, vitamin B12, phosphorus and zinc”. (source)